motoroid/UFOs/README.md

 ## Results
-####  1. The total number of employees getting ready to retire is 72,548 people.
-####  2. By far the larget titles about to retire are Senior Engineer and Senior Staff who account for the 50,842 out of 72,458 employees.
-####  3. As far as leadership there are only 2 managers and 3603 Technique leaders who are going to retire.
-####  4. There are 1549 employees who are eligible for the mentorship program.
+####  1.

 ## Summary
-#### The one drawback to this design is you actually would need to know the city, there are too many cities in the world to know that.
+#### The one drawback to this design is you actually need to know the exact thing you are looking for.
+If you don't choose an exact date the filter will not work.
+Same with if you don't know the city or the country's 2 letter abbreviation.